REGLUE Your Latents with Global and Local Semantics for Entangled Diffusion: Limitations and Future Work

 \section{Limitations and Future Work}

 As shown in~\autoref{tab:acceleration} and \autoref{tab:fid_comparison} in the main paper, \ours consistently improves sample quality under comparable training budgets and reaches or surpasses strong baselines in substantially fewer iterations.
 However, due to resource constraints, we restrict \texttt{SiT-XL/2}{+}\ours experiments to 1M iterations and do not explore full convergence at ultra–long schedules (\eg, 4M iterations).
 On our available compute (8$\times$A100 GPUs), a single 1M-iteration \texttt{SiT-XL/2} run requires roughly 7 days, making exploration of such long schedules impractical.
-Higher-resolution ImageNet 512$\times$512 experiments are an interesting next step as well; in this work, we instead prioritize configurations that we consider also interesting and practical, such as limited-data regimes (see~\autoref{fig:data_pruning}).
+Large scale higher-resolution ImageNet 512$\times$512 experiments (\eg, using \texttt{SiT-XL/2}) are an interesting next step as well; in this work, we instead prioritize configurations that we consider also interesting and practical, such as limited-data regimes (see~\autoref{fig:data_pruning}).

 Beyond scaling, our results point to several promising extensions.
-First, swapping DINOv2 for DINOv3 yields further gains (\autoref{tab:different_vfm} and \autoref{tab:ablationinit} in the main paper), suggesting that stronger VFMs could enhance \ours.
+First, swapping \texttt{DINOv2} for \texttt{DINOv3} yields further gains (\autoref{tab:different_vfm} and \autoref{tab:ablationinit} in the main paper), suggesting that stronger VFMs could enhance \ours.
 Second, while we currently include the raw global \texttt{[CLS]} token, learning a compact \emph{global} compressor (analogous to our spatial one) may better balance global–local capacity within our joint modeling framework.
+Third, jointly decoding all latents (semantic + VAE) rather than only the VAE latents is an appealing extension; our preliminary trials showed mixed results across model scales, suggesting that a decoder design which robustly exploits the full latent set is worth further study.